rickyboshe/misc-projects/NYC-Property-Sales.md

 ```

 The initial data cleaning and manipulation helps set the data up ready
-for exploration and followed by analysis.
+for exploration and followed by analysis i.e. removing missing
+observations and exploring the data.

+### Data Exploration

 ``` r
 plot_intro(nyc, ggtheme = theme_bw())